 - Convert video to MP4, MOV, MKV, AVI, and over 1000 video/audio formats with subtitles.

 - Burn and customize your video to DVD with free DVD menu templates.

 - Download or record videos from 10,000+ video sharing sites.

 - Versatile toolbox includes GIF maker, image converter, video compressor, screen recorder, CD burner, fix video metadata, etc.

 - Supported OS: Windows 10/8/7/XP/Vista, macOS 11 Big Sur, 10.15 (Catalina), 10.14, 10.13, 10.12, 10.11, 10.10, 10.9, 10.8, 10.7, 10.6.

 Step 1 Upload the Videos for Subtitles

-When your desired subtitle settings are satisfactory, click Save button to proceed to the main interface and hit Convert or Convert All to start converting video with the added subtitles.
+When your desired subtitle settings are satisfactory, hit Convert or Start All to start converting video with the added subtitles.

-Before getting started, please go to the offical site to download the latest version of VLC player.
+Before getting started, please go to the official site to download the latest version of the VLC player.
 VLC is free and the download process should take some few minutes to successfully complete and install.
 Now let's move on to the step-by-step tutorial.

 Step 1.
 VLC would normally play a subtitle, which is in the same location as the video file currently playing provided the file lines up with the respective video.
 There are numerous online sources to import subtitle files for nearly every movie or show such as isubtitles.in.
 Just browse for the title and subtitle file or even SRT, a common subtitle format, and SSA format also.